AdobeDocs/experience-manager-64.fr-FR/help/assets/xmp-writeback.md

    ![step_properties](assets/step_properties.png)

 1. To regenerate the pyramid TIFF renditions for Dynamic Media images with the new attributes, add the **[!UICONTROL Dynamic Media Process Image Assets]** step to the DAM Metadata Writeback workflow.
-Les rendus PTIFF ne sont créés et stockés que localement en mode hybride Contenu multimédia dynamique.
+Les rendus PTIFF sont uniquement créés et stockés localement en mode Dynamic Media hybride.
 Enregistrez le workflow.

 The metadata changes are propagated to the renditions `thumbnail.140.100.png` and `thumbnail.319.319.png` of the asset, and not the others.